AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 When you reach 3rd level, your preferred method of engagement with other creatures shapes the effects of your histolectual bonds.
 Choose one of the following:

 #### Charming
 Your bonds enhance your influence over other creatures.
-While bound to a creature, you have a +2 bonus to Deception (Charisma), Persuasion (Charisma), Intimidation (Charisma) and Performance (Charisma) against them.
+While bound to a creature, you have a +2 bonus to Deception (Charisma), Persuasion (Charisma), Intimidation (Charisma), Performance (Charisma) and Stealth (Charisma) against them.

 #### Investigative
 Your mind becomes more aware of the creatures you are bound to.
 While bound to a creature, you have a +2 bonus to Insight (Wisdom) and Perception (Wisdom) checks against them, and you may use the Assess quick action on those creatures to learn an additional fact about them.